-German railway: floods caused $1.5 billion damage to network
+German railway: Floods caused $1.5 billion damage to network

-BERLIN -- Germany's national railway operator estimated on Friday that last week's flooding caused 1.3 billion euros' ($1.5 billion) worth of damage to its network, offering another glimpse of the extent of the devastation.
+BERLIN -- Germany's national railway operator estimated on Friday that last week's flooding caused damage worth 1.3 billion euros ($1.5 billion) to its network, offering another glimpse of the extent of the devastation.

 Authorities are still working to determine the overall cost of the floods that did their worst damage in western Germany and eastern Belgium.
 German Chancellor Angela Merkel said this week that the damage is “immense” and will take a long time to repair.